rthewhite/homebridge-homewizard/README.md

 - filtered(optional): Array of accessories that will be ignored by the plugin.
 If you have a switch in your HomeWizard you don't want to expose to Siri.
 Put the name in here and it will be ignored.
 - debug(optional): when set to true enables some extra logging regarding the http requests, usefull for debugging
+- valves: object mapping valve name to thermometer name, the valves supported by the HW don't have an temprature meter in them.
+By using a thermometer in the same room you can use them as a thermostat, if you don't specify a thermometer the currentTemperature reported by the valve will be the same as the set target temperature.

 ```
 {